arthurmco/ghostwriter/README.md

  - Clone this repository
  - Create a virtualenv and enter it
  - Run `pip install -e . `
+ - Set the `GHOSTWRITER_CONFIG` environment variable to a configuration file.
+See 'Configuration' for more details
  - Run `FLASK_APP=ghostwriter flask initdb`.
 This will create the database and the needed tables